BinaryScients/Automatically-shutdown-computer/README.md

-# Automatically Shutdown Computer - Sleeping Aid program verion 0.1.35 Alpha
+# Automatically Shutdown Computer - Sleeping Aid program version 0.1.35 Alpha

-This is a simple program that helps Windows users to schedule their computers to shutdown
+This is a simple program that helps Windows users to schedule their computers to shutdown.

 With just a few commands you can program your computer to shut down at the time you want it every day (or only on the days you determine).
 This script uses Windows' own resources to schedule shutdown.